core-wg/href/draft-ietf-core-href.md

 text1 = text .ne ""
 ~~~

-That is, for each of the host-name, path, and query segments, and for
+That is, for each of the userinfo, host-name, path, and query segments, and for
 the fragment component, an alternate representation is provided
 besides a simple text string: a non-empty array of alternating non-blank text and byte
 strings, the text strings of which stand for non-percent-encoded text,